metaterminal/metaterminal.fyi/content/about.md

 ## Authorial details

 This site is written by (and belongs to) Thomas Gordon, a kiwi studying engineering at Brown University.
-He's also known as "Terminal", "MetaTerminal", "Atlas the Antipodean", and enumerable various other names in various other communities.
+He works part-time at Brown's Center for Computation and Visualization as a Software Sustainability Intern, helping to make CCV's computing cluster more cost-effective and climate efficient.

+In his spare time, he [creates puzzlehunts](../puzzles/), [writes fiction](../fiction/), and explores the history of Rhode Island.

 ## Technical details